Symbol-Level Precoding Through the Lens of Zero Forcing and Vector Perturbation: System Model

-Symbol-level precoding~(SLP) attains symbol shaping by allowing the transmitted signal $\bx_t$ to take any form.
-It also utilizes the constellation structure.
-To put into context, consider the symbol-error probability (SEP) as our QoS metric.
+In symbol-level precoding (SLP), we attain symbol shaping by allowing the transmitted signals $\bx_t$'s to take any form to optimize certain constellation-dependent QoS metrics.
+To put into context, consider the symbol error probability (SEP) as our QoS metric.
 Assume that the users detect the symbols by the standard decision rule